Multiphase Flow

 Initial and boundary conditions

-In the FieldSpecifications section, we define the initial and boundary conditions as well as the geological properties (porosity, permeability).
-All this is done using SI units.
-Here, we focus on the specification of the initial and boundary conditions for a simulation performed with the CompositionalMultiphaseFVM solver.
+In the FieldSpecifications section, we define initial and boundary conditions, as well as geological properties (porosity, permeability).
+Everything is specified using SI units.
+We focus on the specification of the initial and boundary conditions for a simulation performed with the CompositionalMultiphaseFVM solver.
 We refer to Tutorial 1: First Steps for a more general discussion on the FieldSpecification XML blocks.

-For a simulation performed with the CompositionalMultiphaseFVM solver, we have to set the initial pressure as well as the initial global component fractions (in this case, the oil and water component fractions).
+For a simulation performed with the CompositionalMultiphaseFVM solver, we set the initial pressure and the initial global component fractions (here, the oil and water component fractions).
 The component attribute of the FieldSpecification XML block must use the order in which the phaseNames have been defined in the DeadOilFluid XML block.
 In other words, component=0 is used to initialize the oil global component fraction and component=1 is used to initialize the water global component fraction, because we previously set phaseNames="{oil, water}" in the DeadOilFluid XML block.

-To specify the sink terms, we use the FieldSpecification mechanism in a similar fashion to impose the sink pressure and composition.
-This is done to mimic a pressure-controlled well (before breakthrough).
+To specify sink terms, we use the FieldSpecification mechanism in a similar fashion to impose the sink pressure and composition.
+This mimics a pressure-controlled well (before breakthrough).
 To specify the source term, we use a SourceFlux block to impose a fixed mass injection rate of component 1 (water) to mimic a rate-controlled well.

 <FieldSpecifications>